OriolFilter/Elphelt/ComboStructure/Golden_IK/README.md

 ## 236S > RC 2H routing

-From a sniper shot we can RC and get a
+From a sniper shot we can RC and get a 2H combo pickup